 Best of all, visiting the Necropolis of Tuvixeddu is completely free!
 Not bad for one of the best archeological sites in Sardinia.

-PRACTICAL INFORMATION: The site is open daily from 6:00 or 7:00 am to 9:30 pm or midnight, depending on the season.
+The site is open daily.
+Opening hours vary depending on the season.
 Access is free.

 Roman Amphiteatre of Cagliari